What are classroom discussions?

 - Orienting students’ attention: teachers should ask to students pay attention to specific ideas and contributions of their peers, encouraging them to learn with each other.

 - Encouraging student participation: teachers should encourage all students to expose their ideas and control who ideas have been highlighted or ignored.
-It helps that classroom discussion not only become richer since diverse ideas will be developed but also support decreasing inequalities among students.
+It helps that classroom discussion not only become richer since diverse ideas will be developed but also supports decreasing inequity among students.

-- Probing new questions: teacher should put new questions that support students to explore deepen the topic, move to the next learning step process, or summarize what they have discussed.
+- Probing new questions: teachers should put new questions that support students to explore and deepen the topic, move to the next learning step process, or summarize what they have discussed.

 - Making contributions: teachers should make contributions or introduce ideas/ concepts that were not brought by students but are essential to achieve the purposes of the discussion.
-If possible, teachers should connect these new ideas/concepts with have already been discussed validating students’ contributions and establishing connections with previous knowledge.
+If possible, teachers should connect these new ideas/concepts with what has already been discussed validating students’ contributions and establishing connections with previous knowledge.

 -